Campaign on granting Nizami the status of the national poet of Azerbaijan: Declaring Nizami as an Azerbaijani poet

 In the same year, the Institute of History of Language and Literature of the Azerbaijani affiliate of the Academy of Sciences of the USSR also started publishing Nizami's works.

 On 5 April 1938, a Decade of the Azerbaijani Art was held in Moscow, and for this occasion an anthology of Azerbaijani poetry, edited by poet Vladimir Lugovskoy, was published in Baku which included Konstantin Simonov's translation of Nizami's poetry.
 The foreword to the edition said, "Among the Azerbaijani poets Nizami's image gloriously stands out".
 On the opening day of the decade the editorial article of Pravda said:

 Early in the epoch of feudal lawlessness the Azerbaijani nation gave birth to greatest artists.
-The names of Nizami, Khakani, Fizuli of Baghdad compete in popularity with famous Persian poets Saadi and Hafiz.
-Both Nizami, Khakani and Fizuli were passionate patriots of their nation, while they served the foreign newcomer only because they were forced to yield to their power.
+The names of Nizami, Khakani, Fuzuli of Baghdad compete in popularity with famous Persian poets Saadi and Hafiz.
+Both Nizami, Khakani and Fuzuli were passionate patriots of their nation, while they served the foreign newcomer only because they were forced to yield to their power.

-On April 18, 1938 Pravda published a front-page article titled The triumph of Azerbaijani Art in which the same three poets – Nizami, his contemporary Khagani Shirvani and Fizuli of Baghdad were named as portrayers of "turbulent, brave and enraged soul" of the Azerbaijani nation, passionate patriots of their nation, champions of freedom and independence of their country".
+On April 18, 1938 Pravda published a front-page article titled The triumph of Azerbaijani Art in which the same three poets – Nizami, his contemporary Khagani Shirvani and Fuzuli of Baghdad were named as portrayers of "turbulent, brave and enraged soul" of the Azerbaijani nation, passionate patriots of their nation, champions of freedom and independence of their country".

 In Azerbaijan they realised that they could achieve success only by the involvement of Orientalists, and primarily those from Leningrad.
 Orientalist Yevgeni Bertels took the most active part in this process; he had earlier called Nizami a Persian poet but in the beginning of February 1939 published an article "Genius Azerbaijani poet Nizami" in Pravda which, according to Tamazishvili's assumption, was ordered to him and hence biased.

 According to Ivan Luppol the mention of Nizami's name in Pravda was an action directive for the Academy of Sciences:

 If half a year ago an article on Nizami appeared in the lower half of the page of Pravda, if in the Soviet Union a party member wrote an article on Nizami, this meant that each conscious resident of the Soviet Union was supposed to know who Nizami was.
 This was an instruction to all the directive organizations, all the authorities of republican, district and regional levels and in this regard the Academy of Sciences was to say its word without challenging its high scientific standing on this matter.